Homeopathy and tissue (cell) salts

 Treating dental (tooth, gum and jaw) problems with "energetic" remedies

 I consider the use of homeopathic remedies a very valuable energetic modality and an important additional dental healing avenue.
-Homeopathy can both generally strengthen, detoxify and directly help heal teeth and gums.
-The following contains several examples of its application as well as an introduction to the dental use of "tissue salts" (also known as cell salts).
+Homeopathy can strengthen, detoxify and help heal teeth and gums.
+The following contains several examples of its application such as for abscesses, gangrene, cavities, and root infections, a list of "antidotes" to homeopathic remedies, and an introduction to the dental use of "tissue salts" (also known as cell salts).
 Important to be aware of: homeopathic remedies typically are prescribed patient-specific, not disease-specific, i.e. two patients with the same disease may be given totally different homeopathic remedies to address that disease.

 - Homeopathic help with chronic dental pain